qBraid/qBraid/docs/guide/getstart.rst

 |

-The notebook document format used in qBraid-Lab is the same as in the classic Jupyter Notebook.
+The notebook document format used in qBraid Lab is the same as in the classic Jupyter Notebook.
 For more on how to use the JupyterLab interface, see `JupyterLab Documentaion <https://jupyterlab.readthedocs.io/>`_.